 - California Penal Code Section 487 – Grand Theft.

-Our experienced Los Angeles criminal defense lawyers can use a wide range of legal defense strategies against charges of filing a false or forged document.
-We have a track record of success dealing with all types of fraud related crimes.
+Our experienced California criminal defense lawyers can employ a wide range of legal defense strategies to counter charges of filing a false or forged document.
+We have a track record of success dealing with all types of fraud-related crimes.

-Cleary, every fraud case is unique and will first require a close review of the facts and evidence in your case to determine the best options.
-However, some of the most common legal defense for a violation of California Penal Code Section 115 includes:
+Clearly, every fraud case is unique and will first require a close review of the facts and evidence in your case to determine the best options.
+However, some of the most common legal defenses for a violation of California Penal Code Section 115 include:

-Accident: In some situations, there are numerous drafts documents that are prepared before a formal official filing in a California public office.
-We may be able to make an argument you accidentally picked up and filed a false draft copy rather than the intended official document.
+- Accident: In some situations, numerous draft documents are prepared before a formal official filing in a California public office.
+We may be able to argue that you accidentally picked up and filed a false draft copy rather than the intended official document.
 In other words, it was not intentional.
-This is commonly known an “accident” defense.
+This is commonly known as an “accident” defense.

 Related Content: